 To request that substandard coursework be disregarded on the basis of the SMC Academic Renewal Policy, the following requirements must be met:

-- The lapse of at least two years since completion of the most recent coursework to be disregarded.
+There must be a lapse of at least two years since completion of the most recent coursework to be disregarded.

 In addition, the following provisions of the college policy apply: